TribuanaTunggaDewa/TestVirtuaSpirit/README.md

 ### Answer
-    Common function is not a method of object where the keyword this refers to a global variable so if we use this keyword on an object without the keyword keyword(this) then it often returns an undefined value
+    Common function is not a method of object where the keyword this refers to a global variable so if we use this keyword on an object without the keyword bind(this) then it often returns an undefined value

   b. arrow function: